 Hello there.
 I haven’t been updating the news section of this blog in a while – sorry!

-However, you can find my latest publications here.
+In the meantime, you can find my latest publications here.

 Also, you can find more details about my project, events and other activities by following my Twitter account @adangeloUK.